Research projects

 - Research project

-Assessing the potential for colocation of aquaculture with offshore wind energy farms using remote sensing
+Assessing the potential for co-location of mussel farms with offshore wind farms

 - Lead supervisor

-Dr Rodney Forster (Reader in Marine Science, University of Hull)
+Prof Rodney Forster (Professor of Marine Science, University of Hull)

 - PhD Student